 Applicants will be assessed on the following criteria, in written applications and performance at interview:

-To apply for an NCP scholarship, you must first apply to UoN between Monday 18 April and Sunday 22 May 2016.
+To apply for an NCP scholarship, you must first apply to UON between Monday 20 March and Sunday 7 May 2017.

-Applications will be assessed and shortlisted by a panel of UoN staff.
-Applicants will be notified of the outcome by Wednesday 15 June 2016.
+Applications will be assessed and 10 students shortlisted by a panel of UoN staff.
+Applicants will be notified of the outcome by 15 May 2017.

 Round Two - DFAT selection process

 If your Round One application is successful, you will be recommended to DFAT for consideration and you will receive application guidance.
 Round Two applications close at 11.59pm Australian Eastern Standard Time (AEST) on 31 August 2017.
 UON Global will liaise with short-listed candidates about how to best frame their applications.

 The final selection process will be administered by DFAT, and shortlisted applicants will attend a face-to-face interview with a panel during September and October 2017.
 All successful and unsuccessful applicants will be notified of the outcome of the DFAT selection process in November 2017.